hyphal-domenico/ewallace.github.io/manual/_posts/2022-11-04-lab-tips-tricks.md

 For example, posters for conferences.

 1. Get in touch with the [King's Buildings Copy Centre](https://www.ed.ac.uk/printing/photocopying) and find out the price of the poster you want.
 Email kbcopy@ed.ac.uk or call them.
-2. Email Graham and Davey at swann.stores@ed.ac.uk with subject: "eIT code for poster".
-Specify the size, type (e.g. fabric), and quoted price of the poster from the Copy Centre, and give them the full grant code (6-digit cost centre, 6-digit grant code).
+2. Fill in the Interim Purchase Order Request Form (it's on slack/orders), including the quoted price of the poster from the Copy Centre, and the full grant code (6-digit cost centre, 6-digit grant code).
-3. Graham and Davey will email you back with the eIT code.
-4. Send the eIT code back to the Copy Centre with the pdf of your poster and repeat your size/type requirements.
+3. Return the form to the Copy Centre, kbcopy@ed.ac.uk
-5. When the Copy Centre emails you to say the poster is ready, pick it up from JCMB (follow the signs).
+4. When the Copy Centre emails you to say the poster is ready, pick it up from JCMB (follow the signs).

 ## Dry ice